-- the benefits from the system should exceed the costs of implementing it; - the performance criteria being measured should be reported promptly so that rapid action may be taken; - reports should be as simple as possible and readily understood; - reports should highlight the significant factors requiring management attention; - the reporting framework should be integrated with the organisational structure so that responsibility is identified correctly.
+- (a) the benefits from the system should exceed the costs of implementing it; - (b) the performance criteria being measured should be reported promptly so that rapid action may be taken;

+- (c) reports should be as simple as possible and readily understood; - (d) reports should highlight the significant factors requiring management attention; - (e) the reporting framework should be integrated with the organisational structure so that responsibility is identified correctly.

 The operation of feedback control will be explored in this chapter in relation to short-term decision making.
-(Feedback on long-term decision making will be covered in section 24.8.2.)
+(Feedback on long-term decision making has been covered in Chapter 12 under the heading of 'Post-completion audit'.)
 First, in this chapter we discuss the nature of the report to be written for performance measurement purposes.

-23.2 Preparing performance reports
+16.2 Preparing performance reports